What is the Missouri Course Access and Virtual School Program (MOCAP)?

 Who administers the MOCAP online program?

 The Missouri Department of Elementary and Secondary Education (DESE) oversees the administration of the MOCAP program.
+Local school disticts and charter schools are responsible for enrollment, monitoring progress of students, billing, and state assessments.

 Will MOCAP issue students a diploma?